Everyone’s Wild About Harry’s

 Okay, so it’s one of America’s best “Drive-In’s” but not in the classic sense.
 You must park your car (in a rather discombobulated lot), get out and wait in line.
 And there’s almost always a line.
 Perhaps because they cook your order as you order it – a definite plus as long as you have a while to dine.

-Here’s another article about Harry’s.
-Some choice excerpts: [Actually, in July 2015, the author of that Associated Content piece contacted me and accused me of a “crime.”
+Here are some choice excerpts from another article.
+Update: in July 2015, the author of the Associated Content piece I had here contacted me and accused me of a “crime.”
 Of course, I linked her article and put the excerpted 72 words in quotations – which covers me under the Fair Use Doctrine, but she seemed very upset.
 The original article is long gone from Associated Content.
 Anyway, she talked about how Harry’s burgers and buns are just the best.
 Oh, and Associated Content has stolen from me so many times I’ve lost count.
 Her article is now available on something called “Yak Jam” and is posted without a byline.
-Go figure.]
+This is funny to me.

 The answer is, no, we have nothing against Harry’s.
 The embarrassing fact is that we had never been there before.
 But after reading his endorsement, we were on our way.
 And sure enough, we found ourselves at a drive-in where the hamburgers are superb and the cheeseburgers are proof, once more, that Connecticut is where the cheeseburgers are fast-food perfection.